c-smile/sciter-js-sdk/docs/md/Window.md

 `Window.this` is a reference to current window object - instance of Window class where HTML document is loaded.

+NOTE: the _window_ below is an instance of Sciter's Window class - e.g. `Window.this` but not that strange "window" thing of browsers.

 ## constructor:

 * `new Window {params}`